euroargodev/VirtualFleet/docs/usage/preparation.rst

 Preparation of a simulation
 ===========================

-In order to create a simulation of virtual Argo floats, you need to provide
+In order to create a simulation of virtual Argo floats, you need to provide the following:

--  A velocity field, as a :class:`parcels.fieldset.FieldSet` instance
+-  a float deployment plan, as a dictionary with ``lat/lon/time`` arrays,
--  A float deployment plan, as a dictionary with ``lat/lon/time`` arrays
+-  a velocity field, as a :class:`parcels.fieldset.FieldSet` instance,
--  Virtual floats mission configurations, as a dictionary
+-  and a virtual float mission configuration, as a dictionary.

 These requirements are explained below, together with VirtualFleet helpers to do it.